thanhhbao/SKD/README.md

 # My Training Repository

-This repository is a modified version of the original [SKD: Skin Cancer Detection Framework](https://github.com/tinlamthanh/SKD) for training purposes.
+This repository is a modified version for training purposes.
 It contains customized code for learning and experimentation. **Please do not clone this repository directly.** If you wish to use the original project, visit the main repository: [SKD Repository](https://github.com/tinlamthanh/SKD).

 ## About